majianjia/nnom/docs/A Temporary Guide to NNoM.md

 ~~~

+**Work around 2**

-2. If there is multiple, add an extra multiple bufer layer before the single buffer layer. using Lambda() layer to copy buffer.
+If there is multiple, add an extra multiple bufer layer before the single buffer layer.
+Such as using Lambda() layer to copy buffer.
 ~~~C
 // the codes are faked and simplified, please rewrite them according to corresponding APIs.